Symbiomatrix/gradio-test-polygon/README.md

 - Showcase mask selection.

 Known issues / plans:
-- Gradio won't update a sketch except emptying it when set to null (as I did).
+- ~~Gradio won't update a sketch except emptying it when set to null (as I did).
 Originally the plan was for the user to receive feedback on the same image, where polygon detection is filtered to black lines only.
-It might've been fixed in gradio 3.23, or I'm using it wrong, I dunno.
+It might've been fixed in gradio 3.23, or I'm using it wrong, I dunno.~~ Found a workaround - if the sketch's shape changes then it will refresh.
+Added a variant factor, and now everything is in a single sketchboard.
+Didn't even have to do much, using cnet's technique of image + mask, since gradio separates these to a dict.
+Huzzah.
 - Currently limited to 256 regions, which is more than enough.
 Adding more is simple enough technically, but won't look as distinct.
 - ~~The number interface is meh, a slider would be better.~~ Done.
 - Setting brush size to minimum doesn't work, likely due to version.